Multi-Metric Adaptive Experimental Design Under a Fixed Budget with Validation: Theoretical Results

 \textbf{Comparation to \texttt{SH} and \texttt{SHVar}.} We simplify our model to a single metric with homogeneous variance among treatments.
 Then, the sum of relative variances in the denominator will be approximately $|\gS|$, and the effective gap will be the difference of $z$ values, i.e., $D_{\gS,a} = z_{a^*} - z_a$.
 If we change the index of treatments to order them from large to small $z$-values, the complexity measure $H_3$ becomes:

 where $\lesssim$ hides absolute constants and it almost recovers $H_2$ in~\cite[Theorem 4.1]{karnin13bai} for \texttt{SH}, except for replacing the reward gap with the $z$ value gap.
 We can also simplify our model to a single metric with heterogeneous variance and compare with~\citep{lalitha23variance}.
-Then the loser exponent $H_3'$ is simplified as:
+The looser exponent $H_3'$ is simplified as:

 which almost recovers~\cite[Theorem 3]{lalitha23variance} for \texttt{SHVar} except for replacing the reward gap with the $z$-value gap and variance with relative variance.
-The two reductions show that \texttt{SHRVar} is a generalization of both \texttt{SH} and \texttt{SHVar} to the multi-metric with validation, and does not suffer performance loss in simpler models, which also shows $H_3$ provides a tighter theoretical characterization.
+The two reductions show that \texttt{SHRVar} is a generalization of both \texttt{SH} and \texttt{SHVar} to the multi-metric with validation, and does not suffer performance loss in simpler models, which also shows $H_3$ provides a tighter characterization.